Skip to main content

 [§ 628.2, paragraph (1)(iii)]

-If a credit facility financing the construction of a new facility for an existing dairy operation is to be repaid both from the income of the existing operation and the future income from the facility being constructed, would the credit facility meet the definition of an HVCRE exposure during the construction period?
+1. If a credit facility financing the construction of a new structure for an existing dairy operation is to be repaid both from the income of the existing operation and the future income from the facility being constructed, would the credit facility meet the definition of an HVCRE exposure during the construction period?

-Yes, provided the facility does not qualify for any of the HVCRE definition exclusions.
-Since repayment of the credit facility during the construction period is dependent (even partially) on future income from the facility being constructed, the credit facility would meet the definition of an HVCRE exposure.
-The HVCRE risk weight would apply only while the facility being financed is under construction.
-Once construction is complete and the cash flow generated by the property covers the debt service and expenses on the property in accordance with the System institution’s loan underwriting standards for permanent financings, the institution would be allowed to reclassify the HVCRE exposure to non-HVCRE.
+Yes, provided that the credit facility does not qualify for any of the HVCRE definition exclusions.
+Since repayment of the credit facility during the construction period is dependent (even partially) on future income following substantial completion of construction, the credit facility would meet the definition of an HVCRE exposure.
+The HVCRE risk weight would apply only while the structure being financed is under construction.
+Once construction is substantially complete and the cash flow generated by the property covers the debt service and expenses on the property in accordance with the System institution’s loan underwriting standards for permanent financings, the institution would be allowed to reclassify the HVCRE exposure to non-HVCRE.

 [§ 628.2, paragraphs (1)(iii) and (6)(i) and (ii)]